Sorting and Ranking of Self-Delimiting Numbers with Applications to Outerplanar Graph Isomorphism: Tree Isomorphism

 Using Lemma~\ref{lem:balanced-tree} we can jump from a node to its previous and next sibling in constant time.
 Thus, all moves of $u$'s token can be processed in $O(\op{deg}(u))$ time until we insert $u$ in $C'$.
 In total, moving all tokens can be done in $O(n)$ time.
 Based on the ideas above, we get the following lemma.

 \begin{lemma} Given an unlabeled rooted $n$-node tree $T$ there is an iteration over all nodes of the tree in order of their height that runs in linear time and uses $O(n)$ bits.
-The iteration is realized by the following methods: \begin{itemize} \item \op{init}$(T)$: Initializes the iterator and sets height $h = 0$. \item \op{hasNext}: Returns \textsc{true} exactly if nodes of height $h$ exist. \item \op{next}: Returns a choice dictionary containing nodes of height~$h$ and increments $h$ by 1. \end{itemize} \end{lemma} \begin{proof} We first describe the initialization.
-If not given with the tree, compute the balanced parenthesis representation $R$ of $T$ and a tree navigation~(Lemma~\ref{lem:balanced-tree}).
+The iteration is realized by the following methods: \begin{itemize} \item \op{init}$(T)$: Initializes the iterator and sets height $h = 0$. \item \op{hasNext}: Returns \textsc{true} exactly if nodes of height $h$ exist. \item \op{next}: Returns a choice dictionary containing nodes of height~$h$ and increments $h$ by 1. \end{itemize} \end{lemma} \begin{proof} Let $T=(V, E)$ be the tree under consideration.
+We first describe the initialization.
+Compute a balanced parenthesis representation $R$ of $T$ such that tree navigation is supported~(Lemma~\ref{lem:balanced-tree}).
 Let $u_($ and $u_)$ be the positions of the open and closed parenthesis, respectively, for each node $u$ in $R$ and, let $n' = 0$ be the number of nodes already returned by the iterator.
 Initialize $C$ and $C'$ as empty choice dictionaries of $O(n)$ bits.
 Take $D$ as a bit-vector of $2n$ bits where we mark a node $u$ as processed by setting $D[u_(] = 1$ and take $P$ as a bit-vector of $2n$ bits where we store all tokens for the nodes.
+Intuitively speaking, $P$ is used as a raw area of memory (initially containing only $0$-bits) which we use to store the tokens.
 In detail the token for node $u$ is stored in $P[v^1_(], \ldots, P[v^{\ell}_(]$ where $v^1, \ldots, v^{\ell}$ are the children of $u$.
-In the following steps we adhere to the following two invariants before and after each round: \begin{enumerate} \item For a child $u$ of a node $v$, $P[u_(] = 1$ holds exactly if, for all siblings $v$ left to $u$, $D[v_(] = 1$ holds and for the next right sibling $y$ of $u$, $D[y_(] = 0$ holds. \item If $D[u_(] = 1$ for all children $u$ of a node $v$, then $D[v_(] = 1$. \end{enumerate} For any call of \op{hasNext}, return $(n' < n)$.
-For a call of \op{next} with $n' = 0$, do the following: traverse $R$ to find all leaves, i.e., for each node $u$ with $u_) = u_( + 1$, store $u$ into $C$, set $D[u_(] = 1$, and set $n'$ then to the number of leaves.
+In the subsequent steps we adhere to the following two invariants before and after each round: \begin{enumerate} \item For a child $u$ of a node $v$, $P[u_(] = 1$ holds exactly if, for all siblings $w$ left to $u$, $D[w_(] = 1$ holds and for the next right sibling $y$ of $u$, $D[y_(] = 0$ holds. \item If $D[u_(] = 1$ for all children $u$ of a node $v$, then $D[v_(] = 1$. \end{enumerate} For any call of \op{hasNext}, return $(n' < n)$. {If $\op{next}$ is called with $n' > n$, return a \op{null} pointer.} For a call of \op{next} with $n' = 0$, do the following: traverse $R$ to find all leaves, i.e., for each node $u$ with $u_) = u_( + 1$, store $u$ into $C$, set $D[u_(] = 1$, and set $n'$ to the number of leaves.
 Afterwards return a pointer to $C$.